karyontech/karyon/p2p/README.md

 ```

-Whenever a new peer is added to the PeerPool, all the protocols, including
+Whenever a new peer is added to the `PeerPool`, all the protocols, including
-your custom protocols, will automatically start running with the newly connected peer.
+the custom protocols, will automatically start running with the newly connected peer.

 ## Network Security